-- 1. Each project must meet a national objective to be eligible. - 2.
-At least one representative (elected official or key employee) of an applying entity MUST attend a CDBG Workshop conducted by SBPC no more than 18 months before an entity may apply. - 3.
-Upon submission of a full application, the project must be ready to begin in 4 months or less. - 4.
-Administrative funds are 15 percent of CDBG funds granted, with a minimum of \$5,000 per project (\$3,000 for slum and blight) and must be paid for with non-CDBG funds.
-(See exception for Economic Development Local Foods Projects) - 5.
-Housing and Public Facilities projects estimated at \$50,000 or more must have plans, drawings and specifications by a licensed architect or engineer and shall be paid for with non-CDBG funds. - 6.
-Slum and Blight projects benefiting a for-profit business require a 1:1 leverage match, and may be in the form of a grant, loan, forgivable loan or a combination, and determination will be made on a case-by-case basis. - 7.
-Economic Development Projects - a.
+- 1. Each project must meet a national object and propose an eligible activity to be eligible. - 2.
+At least one representative (elected official or key employee) of an applying entity must complete the CDBG Workshop webinar and questionnaire as a part of the application process. - 3.
+Projects must be completed in full and will not receive funding for partial completion of a project. - 4.
+Upon submission of a full application, the project must be ready to begin in 4 months or less - 5.
+Administrative funds are 15 percent of CDBG funds granted and must be paid for with non-CDBG funds.
+(See exception for Economic Development Local Foods Projects) - 6.
+Each project must include a budget for Environmental Reviews by a subject-matter expert and must be paid for with non-CDBG funds.
+An environmental review is the process of reviewing a project and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
+The environmental review process is required for all HUD-assisted projects to ensure that the proposed project does not negatively impact the surrounding environment and that the property site itself will not have an adverse environmental or health effect on end users.
+Not every project is subject to a full environmental review (i.e., every project's environmental impact must be examined, but the extent of this examination varies), but every project must comply with the National Environmental Policy Act (NEPA), HUD Environmental Review Procedures 58.5 and 58.6, and other related Federal and state environmental laws. - 7.
+Housing and Public Facilities projects must have plans, drawings and specifications by a licensed architect or engineer and shall be paid for with non-CDBG funds.

+8. Economic Development Projects

+- a.
 A bank must be involved in the financing of a project unless in a disaster situation. - b.
-Loans must be secured with fixed assets, personal guarantees or any other reasonable source of available collateral. - c.
-The cost per job shall not exceed \$50,000. - d.
+Loans must be secured with fixed assets, personal guarantees, or any other reasonable source of available collateral. - c.
+The cost per job shall not exceed \$35,000. - d.
 Must create and/or save permanent jobs. - e.
-51 percent of jobs created or saved must be held by or made available to LMI persons or provide goods and services to an LMI community. - f.
+51 percent of jobs created or saved must be held by or made available to lowand moderate-income persons. - f.
 1:1 leverage match. - g.
 10 percent equity investment.